 These cells are metabolically inflexible and have trouble using fatty acids for fuel.
-They rely on sugar/glucose metabolism and produce energy very inefficiently and create a lot of metabolic waste and produce cell signaling factors that promote inflammatory conditions in the body.
+They rely on sugar/glucose metabolism and produce energy very inefficiently.
+They create a lot of metabolic waste and produce cell signaling factors that promote inflammatory conditions in the body.

-These are cells put the entire body at risk of the development of disease processes because of their dysfunction.
-While the development of senescent cell is a normal process, we should be removing these as fast as we create them through autophagy (3).
-As people age, we develop more of these decaying cells and therefore, the stimulation of autophagy is even more critical for the well being of the individual.
+These cells put the entire body at risk of the development of disease processes because of their dysfunction.
+While the development of senescent cells is a normal process, we should remove these as fast as we create them through autophagy (3).
+As people age, we develop more of these decaying cells.
+Therefore, the stimulation of autophagy is even more critical for the wellbeing of the individual.

 Improving Mitochondrial Health